-If you must remove the 390-DC CPU board, use the following procedure:
+If you must remove the CPU board, use the following procedure:

 - 1. Disconnect power to the indicator.
-Loosen cord grips and remove backplate as described in Section 2.2 on page 4. - 2.
-Unplug all connections to the CPU board.
-See Figure 2-3 on page 6 for connector locations. - 3.
+Loosen cord grips and remove backplate as described in Section 2.2. - 2.
+Unplug all connections to the CPU board. - 3.
 Remove the four nuts from the corners of the CPU board. - 4.
 Remove the CPU board from the enclosure.

-To replace the CPU board, reverse the above procedure.
+To install a new CPU board, reverse the above procedure.
 Be sure to reinstall cable ties to secure all cables inside the indicator enclosure.
-Replace backplate and torque screws as shown in Figure 2-4.
+Replace backplate and torque screws as shown in Figure 2-5.